mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 ```

 Rebuild your project, and then right-click on the project in the Solution Explorer and select "Publish" again.
 Your settings should be remembered from last time, so you can just hit "Publish".

+> Getting an error that directs you to your MicrosoftAppPassword?
+Because it's in XML, if your key contains "&", "<", ">", "'", or '"', you will need to replace those symbols with their respective [escape facilities](https://en.wikipedia.org/wiki/XML#Characters_and_escaping): "&amp;", "&lt;", "&gt;", "&apos;", "&quot;".

 Now you can navigate back to your bot's dashboard (something like https://dev.botframework.com/bots?id=TestPictureBot).
 Try talking to it in the Chat window.
 The carousel may look different in Web Chat than the emulator.
 There is a great tool called the Channel Inspector to see the user experience of various controls in the different channels at https://docs.botframework.com/en-us/channel-inspector/channels/Skype/#navtitle.
 From your bot's dashboard, you can add other channels, and try out your bot in Skype, Facebook Messenger, or Slack.
 Simply click the "Add" button to the right of the channel name on your bot's dashboard, and follow the instructions.